kgofron/hkl3D/docs/api-reference.md

 This document provides detailed technical information about the functions, classes, and modules in the HKL3D project.

+## 🔄 **Integration Status**

+**`crystal3D.py` is now the unified tool** that incorporates all enhanced features from both `crystal_structure.py` and `hkl_reflections.py`.
+The legacy tools remain available for backward compatibility, but **`crystal3D.py` is the recommended solution** for all crystallographic visualization needs.

 ## Core Modules

 ### crystal3D.py

-The main module providing comprehensive crystallographic visualization capabilities.
+The main module providing comprehensive crystallographic visualization capabilities. **`crystal3D.py` now serves as the unified tool**, incorporating all enhanced features from both crystal structure visualization and HKL reflections analysis.

 #### Main Functions